This post may contain affiliate links. Read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-ingredients for taco soup instant pot on a table with each ingredient labeled
+ingredients for instant pot taco soup on a counter.

 How to Make Instant Pot Taco Soup

-1. Saute: Set the Instant Pot to saute mode and saute the onion, red pepper and garlic in olive oil for 2-3 minutes.
+Step 1.
+Saute the Base: Set the Instant Pot to saute mode and saute the onion, red pepper and garlic in olive oil for 2-3 minutes.
 Add the ground beef and brown for 3-4 minutes, or until no pink remains.

-3. Top and serve: Stir, taste for seasoning then serve warm with your favorite toppings.
+Step 4.
+Top and Serve.
+Stir, taste for seasoning then serve warm with your favorite toppings.

-How to Make it in the Slow Cooker
+Can I Make it in the Slow Cooker?

-Slow cooker taco soup: Follow the steps to saute the meat and veggies over medium heat on the stove.
+Yes!
+This recipe easily transfers to a slow cooker meal.
+Follow the steps to saute the meat and veggies over medium heat on the stove.
 Transfer to a slow cooker with the rest of the ingredients and cook on high for 3-4 hours or on low for 6-7 hours.

 Storage and Freezer Instructions

-Fridge: Allow the soup to cool completely then store it in an airtight container in the fridge for up to one week.
+Fridge: Allow the soup to cool completely then store it in an airtight container in the refrigerator for up to one week.

 To Freeze: Follow the steps to saute the meat and veggies (could do this over the stove) then allow it to cool and add the mixture to a plastic bag with the rest of the ingredients.
 Lay it flat in the freezer to freeze solid then stand it up to save space.

-To cook/reheat: allow it to thaw overnight in the fridge then cook it on low in the slow cooker for 6-7 hours or on high pressure for 8 minutes with a 10 minute natural release.
+To cook/reheat: allow it to thaw overnight in the fridge then cook it on low in the slow cooker for 6-7 hours.
+Or reheat it on the stove or in the microwave until heated through.

 Tap stars to rate!